Zenress/Iris-ToyProject/README.md

 SKlearn (StratifiedKFold, Preprocessing, Metrics and DecisionTreeClassifier) Matplotlib Pyplot
 Pickle
-Numpy

-You can remove Matplotlib and SKLearn.Metrics if you only want to run a prediction on the already trained model

 # Information about the files
-- The files are split into a group of 4 distinctive files all meant to serve a different purpose in the overall project.
+- The project is split into a group of 4 distinctive files all meant to serve a different purpose in the overall project.
 - There is the DataAnalysis File which serves to show you information, correlations, maximum and minimum, distributions and so on via a profiling module.
 There is also plenty to understand from reading the Console/Terminal printout that the file gives you
 - There is the Prediction file which is meant to predict on the saved training model from the Training file, it has a specific format you should write your prediction in,